 Damage to the healthcare estate following such a catastrophic weather event is inevitable and this can have a sustained impact on a hospital’s ability to support and treat patients in the short, medium and long term.

 In recent years, Q-bital Healthcare Solutions has been involved in installing mobile hospital wards and operating rooms throughout the world, following major or catastrophic weather events.

 Professor Paul Myes, the hospital’s Director of Anaesthesia and Perioperative Medicine, described the solution as: “Innovative.”
-The theatre remained at the Alfred until repair work was completed.
-This is an example of how such mobile theatres can offer a quick solution for hospitals or healthcare facilities that require flexibility and portability, to help them to deliver the services that patients need.
+The room remained at the Alfred until repair work was completed.
+This is an example of how such mobile rooms can offer a quick solution for hospitals or healthcare facilities that require flexibility and portability, to help them to deliver the services that patients need.

 In both cases, the weather caused such significant damage to hospital estate and infrastructure that patient care was directly adversely affected in the short-term and possibly into the medium and long term as well.